mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 The :term:`CCPP` *prebuild* script ``ccpp-framework/scripts/ccpp_prebuild.py`` is the central piece of code that connects the host model with the :term:`CCPP Physics` schemes (see :numref:`%s <ccpp_static_build>`).
-This script must be run before compiling the :term:`CCPP Physics` library and the host model cap.
+This script must be run before compiling the CCPP Physics library and the host model cap.
 This may be done manually or as part of a host model build-time script.
 Both the UFS and SCM have incorporated the calls to ``ccpp_prebuild.py`` in their build systems.

-The :term:`CCPP` *prebuild* script automates several tasks based on the information collected from the metadata on the host model side and from the individual physics schemes (``.meta`` files; see :numref:`Figure %s <ccpp_prebuild>`):
+The CCPP *prebuild* script automates several tasks based on the information collected from the metadata on the host model side and from the individual physics schemes (``.meta`` files; see :numref:`Figure %s <ccpp_prebuild>`):

  * Compiles a list of variables provided by the host model.